Graycot/GraycotLab/blog/2022-04-26-How-to-create-a-website/index.md

 All of the code you need to get started will be provided here.
 You are encouraged to modify and add your own code as you feel comfortable with doing so.

 First, create a folder.
 You can place it anywhere you want, but I recommend placing it on your desktop.
 Name the folder `websiteProjects`.
-Open the folder and create another folder named `myWebsite`.
+Open the folder and inside of `websiteProjects` create another folder named `myWebsite`.
 All of the content of the website you are building will be contained in the `myWebsite` folder.
 This is known as the **root folder** of your website.

 Inside of VS Code *click* **File > Open Folder >** *Navigate to* `myWebsite` *and open the folder. click* **Select Folder**.